YonahAFeld/column-cleaner/README.md

 ## How to Use

 ### Step 1: Upload Your File
-- Click the "Browse files" button and select your ZoomInfo CSV file
+- Click the "Browse files" button and select your CSV file
 - Wait for the file to upload and process
 - You'll see a success message when the file is ready